How to Start an LLC in Indiana

 The first step is to name your business.
 Here’s what to know.

-No two businesses in Indiana can have the same name, so you’ll need to make sure your desired business name is available in Indiana.
-To check, search your desired name on Indiana’s business search.
+• To check, search your desired name on Indiana’s business search.
 If you’re not sure whether your name is too similar to another business name, you can call the Indiana Secretary of State to ask.

 Can an LLC go by a different name in Indiana?